DFE-Digital/register-early-career-teachers/documentation/site/content/product/data-model-progress.md

 title: Data model progress
 ---

+This document contains a list of problems we encountered with the data model in ECF1, their impacts and how we intend to solve, or have solved them in register early career teachers.

 ## Partnership relationships vs default

 Partnerships is a table between the lead provider, the delivery partner and the